shepardhawj/shepardhawj/README.md

 ### Hi there 👋
 My name is Shepard and I am currently studying Computer Programming/Database at Spartanburg Community College.
-I am working toward my Associates Degree and hope to purse my Bachelor's Degree in Computer Science.
+I am working toward my Associates Degree and hope to pursue my Bachelor's Degree in Computer Science.
 I enjoy jogging, playing sports, or anything to keep me active.
 <!--
 **shepardhawj/shepardhawj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.